Tips and Useful Links for Donors

 4. Be proactive: Don't donate to the first organisation that asks you for money.
 Do a little research – there are lots of good causes.

-Useful links
+Useful Links

-Giving Tuesday The simple idea behind #GivingTuesday is to encourage people, charities and businesses to donate time.
-It has grown into a global movement, covering countries the US, Australia, Singapore, Canada, much of Latin America and Israel.
+Giving Tuesday - The simple idea behind #GivingTuesday is to encourage people, charities and businesses to donate time.
+It has grown into a global movement, covering countries like the US, Australia, Singapore, Canada, much of Latin America and Israel.

-City Philanthropy A three-year initiative (2013-15) funded by the City of London Corporation’s charity City Bridge Trust (CBT).
+City Philanthropy - A three-year initiative (2013-15) funded by the City of London Corporation's charity City Bridge Trust (CBT).
 It comprises a number of constituent elements funded by CBT to achieve a two-fold mission: to embed a culture of effective philanthropy in the City of London (and Canary Wharf), particularly among a younger generation of professionals; and to promote London as a global centre for effective philanthropy.